Bronze Yohn Royce, by Even Mehl Amundsen © FFG

 As Robert lies dying in the Red Keep after being gored by the boar, Bronze Yohn is named by Lord Petyr Baelish, master of coin, as a possible ally for Eddard against Queen Cersei Lannister in the matter of the succession, though ultimately Ned chooses to rely on the gold cloaks.
 Petyr betrays the plan to Cersei, however.

 A Clash of Kings

 A Storm of Swords

-Yohn is mentioned as a suitor of Lysa Tully by Ser Kevan Lannister.
-According to Lysa herself, Yohn is pressuring her into participating in the War of the Five Kings, presumably in defense of Riverrun against the Lannister forces.
+Yohn is mentioned as a suitor of Lady Lysa Arryn by Ser Kevan Lannister.
+According to Lysa herself, Yohn is pressuring her into participating in the War of the Five Kings to support Robb Stark, King in the North.